More of a triangle to be fair!

 Included in the Fontana Wellness Baths ticket was a bread baking experience.
 We buried our dough underground, where it stays and fully cooks in 24 hours!
 We found this so fascinating, and got to dig up and try the previous day’s rye bread with smoked trout and Icelandic butter.
 All of the food is local, not to just Iceland, but the small village of Laugarvatn where the baths are situated.

-Despite the tours and experiences being pretty pricey in Iceland, everything in this country is definitely more expensive than the UK, even with the cost of living crisis.
+Despite the tours and experiences being pretty pricey in Iceland, everything in this country is definitely a lot more expensive than the UK, even with the cost of living crisis.
 And for the experiences we got, we think it was more than worth it paying for a guided tour.
 It’s something to consider when you’re trying to decide whether to hire a car to explore.

-So, is the golden circle in Iceland worth it?
-In summary - we would say 100% YES!
-Definitely get yourself to the Golden Circle, whatever time of year you are visiting Iceland, it’s worth all of the attention it gets.
 But don’t stop there, make sure you explore the South coast and as much of Iceland as you can in the time you have, it really is an incredible country.
 Look at a range of different tours and don’t just go for the first one you see, as there are some really great deals that take you to hidden gems, which might be better for your budget than the huge attractions.

 Hopefully this helps you to have as much fun exploring Iceland as I did! - Jess